For all of these recipes winter squash are counted as

 Pumpkin Puree

-Pumpkin puree can be frozen in 300 ml (half-pint) portions for later use in pies or soup.
+Pumpkin puree can be frozen in 300 ml (half-pint) portions for

 Pumpkin Scones - see this link